spotinst/help/src/docs/eco/tutorials/manage-workflows.md

 ### Cross Account Savings Plan Cost Sharing

-This cost sharing option has the same type of cost distribution as shown above for Reservations, but for Savings Plans.
+This cost sharing option has the same type of cost distribution as shown above for reservations, but for savings plans.

 ### Remove Volume Discounts